mdsb100/titanium-good-practices/Fallible.md

 ## Forget debinding
 - Call 'destroy' when you really wanna release the controller, if you use data-binding
-- 'Ti.App.removeEventListener', don`t forget remove event listener especially 'Ti.app'
+- 'Ti.App.removeEventListener', don`t forget remove event listener especially 'Ti.App'